0x1eef/bones/README.md

 ## About

-skeleton is a utility written in POSIX shell that can clone, update, and install skeletons derived from a git repository.
+bones is a utility written in POSIX shell that can clone, update, and install skeletons derived from a git repository.
 The utility is inspired by a similar concept from UNIX operating systems, where a skeleton directory can serve as the basis for